Thakur Akshay Singh Ratnu

 Thakur Akshay Singh Ratnu (24 December 1910 – 1 July 1995) was a Rajasthani, Brajbhasha and Hindi poet from Rajasthan.
 His penned poems criticising the British policies of divide & rule.
 He is considered as one of the modern traditionalist poets.
 He was a scholar of Hindi, Rajasthani, Dingal(Old Rajasthani), Urdu, Sanskrit and Prakrit.
 He has been awarded with epithets of 'Sahitya Bhushan', 'Sahitya Ratna', and 'Kavi Ratna'.

 Early life and family

-Thakur Akshay Singh Ratnu was born on 24 December 1910 in a Ratnu-Charan family of Kali Pahari-Hanphawat village in Jaipur.
+Thakur Akshay Singh Ratnu was born on 24 December 1910 in a Charan family of Kali Pahari-Hanphawat village in Jaipur.
 His father was Thakur Jhujhar Singh Ratnu of Charanwas village in Nagaur, Rajasthan.
-His grandfather Thakur Jawahar Dan was well to do and affluent, his Hundi(credit instrument) used to operate from Kuchaman.
+His grandfather Thakur Jawahar Dan was well to do and affluent, his Hundi (credit instrument) used to operate from Kuchaman.
 His mother died while he was young.
 Akshay Singh was subsequently sent to Alwar where he was raised by his aunt.
 Thakur Akshay Singh has four sons and one daughter.